 What do you need to know before buying a lead database?

 Before buying a lead database, you must make sure you’re dealing with a reliable lead provider.
 While it’s easier said than done, there are a few things we’d like to share that will help you avoid entrepreneurial unpleasantries.
+Here are some of them:

-First and foremost, look for social proof.
+- Social proof.
 That means activity on social media, listings in data marketplaces, positive reviews on websites like Datarade, and other data industry players recognizing and referring to them.

-Now that the scam hypothesis has been rebuked, it’s time to contact your potential data provider.
+- Responsiveness.
 The response should be fast and professional.
 See if the contact person genuinely asks about your needs, not just urging you to buy.

-If the signs are good and you’ve found a lead generation database that interests you, it’s time to ask for a free sample.
+- Free sample.
 It’s a standard practice in the data industry, allowing the client to see how the data is structured and what data fields are available.
 If the seller is reluctant to share a few hundred lead list records, don’t bother.

 Bottom line